dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/PURE_INDEX_SUMMARY.md

 ## Recommendation

 **For your immediate issue (WorklistViewButton)**:
-1. Open SpyWindow, load your bookmark
+1. Open AutomationWindow, load your bookmark
 2. Find **Step 3** (the toolbar/statusbar step)
 3. **Configure as pure index**:
    - Scope: Children